nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * **Duplicate detection** - If you try to add in a task with the same name and module as an existing task, we will inform you that such a task already exists within the task list and reject your command
 * **Optional deadlines** - Tasks with no deadlines are treated as being due "far in the future", meaning they will be placed at the end of the task list.
+You can have a task with no deadline by either not providing the `-d` flag, or providing the `-d` flag with no parameter.
 * **Ordering of tasks** - Tasks are first ordered by their deadlines, followed by the module name and then the task name, in alphabetical order.
 </div>